OpenBB-finance/OpenBB/openbb_terminal/README.md

 Then, re-run `poetry install` or `pip install -r requirements.txt` to get any new dependencies.

-Once installation is finished, you're ready to gamestonk.
+Once installation is finished, you're ready to openbb.

 If you `stashed` your changes previously, you can un-stash them with: